 With Amazon Forecast, you pay only for what you use; there are no minimum fees and no upfront commitments.
 There are three different types of costs in Amazon Forecast:

 Forecasts are billed in units of 1,000 (rounded up to the nearest thousand), and it’s likely that you will end up with multiple models that produce multiple forecasts.
+Additionally, forecasts are generated at multiple quantiles (10%, 50%, 90%) and your total forecasts will increase by a factor of 3.
 For example, the demand for every product a retailer sells is affected by a unique set of factors, so each product will typically have a unique model.
 It’s also typical to want each model to forecast product demand at the individual store level.
 Therefore, a retailer that sells 500 products in 20 stores will need to generate 10,000 forecasts (500 products x 20 stores = 10,000 total forecasts.)
+Since Amazon Forecast also generates forecasts at three quantiles, the example above will generate 30,000 unique forecasts.

 Data storage: Costs for each GB of data stored and used to train your models.